MobilityData/gtfs.org/docs/documentation/schedule/components/pathways.md

 #  Pathways Component
-The Pathways component contains features that allow to model in-station paths, helping users navigate transit stations from beginning to end and across multiple levels.
+The Pathways component contains features that allow the modeling of in-station, helping users navigate transit stations from beginning to end and across multiple levels.
 Some of these features make it possible to communicate the physical characteristics of each individual section of a path, estimate the time required to navigate them and to match this navigation information with the real-world wayfinding systems used in stations.

 ## Location types